Harmonic balls in Liouville quantum gravity: Introduction

 \subsection{Paper and proof outline}

-We start in Section \ref{sec:gff-and-lqg} by reviewing the definition of the GFF, the definition of LQG, and some results about Liouville Brownian motion.
+We start in Section \ref{sec:gff-and-lqg} by reviewing the definition of the GFF, LQG, and some results about Liouville Brownian motion.
 We then introduce the fundamental obstacle problem which we use to construct candidate harmonic balls, {\it clusters}, in Section \ref{sec:harmonic-ball-construction} and establish some basic properties of the constructed clusters in Section \ref{sec:basic-properties-cluster}.
+Roughly, for each~$t > 0$, the cluster~$\Lambda_t := \Lambda_t(0)$ is defined as the support of the solution to an obstacle problem,~$v_t : B_1 \to \R$, specifically,

-The results of Sections \ref{sec:harmonic-ball-construction} and \ref{sec:basic-properties-cluster} are straightforward extensions of those appearing in the obstacle problem literature --- the only property of the LQG measure which is used there is that it is a Radon measure with certain volume growth bounds, Lemma \ref{lemma:volume-growth} below.
+Since the obstacle problem is restricted to the unit ball, it is easy to show existence and uniqueness of solutions.
+In particular, the results of Sections \ref{sec:harmonic-ball-construction} and \ref{sec:basic-properties-cluster} are straightforward extensions of those appearing in the obstacle problem literature --- the only property of the LQG measure which is used there is that it is a Radon measure with certain volume growth bounds, Lemma \ref{lemma:volume-growth} below.

-Several of the results of Sections \ref{sec:harmonic-ball-construction} and \ref{sec:basic-properties-cluster} (including the statement that the clusters are harmonic balls, see Section~\ref{subsec:subharmonic}) are conditional on two properties which are not proven in these sections: namely, that the clusters do not attain a large Euclidean diameter in an arbitrarily small amount of time and that the boundaries of the clusters have zero LQG mass.
-Establishing these properties is the main goal of Sections~\ref{sec:non-degenerate} through~\ref{sec:boundary-measure-zero}.
+While it is relatively easy to show the existence of clusters, it is not immediate that clusters are harmonic balls.
+As we will see in Lemma~\ref{lemma:harmonic-ball} below,~$\Lambda_t$ is a harmonic ball only if~$\overline{\Lambda_t} \subset B_1$ and~$\mu_h(\partial \Lambda_t) = 0$.
+It is not clear a priori that these hold for any~$t > 0$.
+These properties, namely, that the clusters do not attain a large Euclidean diameter in an arbitrarily small amount of time and that the boundaries of the clusters have zero LQG mass, do not follow from standard arguments and are not true for the obstacle problem with an arbitrary Radon measure.
+Proving this thus requires input from the theory of LQG and is thus the main goal of Sections~\ref{sec:non-degenerate} through~\ref{sec:boundary-measure-zero}.

 In Section \ref{sec:non-degenerate} we outline a strategy for showing that the clusters are harmonic balls; that is, they grow continuously and their boundaries have zero LQG mass.
 Our approach for verifying these properties is completely new and relies on a novel {\it Harnack-type estimate}, Proposition \ref{prop:harnack-type-property}, which clusters must satisfy.
 In particular, this estimate forces clusters to have `no thin-tentacles', as in \cite{jerison2013internal}.
 Roughly speaking, our Harnack-type estimate says that there is a constant $\alpha > 0$ such that if $A \subset \C$ is an annulus on which the LQG measure $\mu_h$ is reasonably well-behaved, then if the cluster $\Lambda_t$ crosses between the inner and outer boundaries of $A$ we must have $\mu_h(A \cap \Lambda_t) \geq \alpha \mu_h(A)$.
 Our proof of the Harnack-type estimate in Section \ref{sec:harnack-type-estimate} combines potential theoretic techniques with methods from LQG theory.
 See the beginning of Section \ref{sec:harnack-type-estimate} for an outline of the argument.